wooorm/dictionaries/readme.md

 Accessible and easily installable [hunspell][] dictionaries.
 Useful with [`nodehun`][nodehun], [`nspell`][nspell], and others.

-## Installation
+## Install

-See each of the below packages for installation guidelines.
+See each of the below packages for install guidelines.

-## Table of Dictionaries
+## Dictionaries

 <!--support start-->